The Association des Concerts de Musique Ancienne (ACMA) was born forty years ago, shortly after the creation of the Geneva Early Music Center.

 Would you like to join and support the association?

-Subscribe by filling in the form on page “Soutenir l’association” !
+Subscribe by filling in the form on page “Rejoindre l’association” !

 The annual membership fee will enable you to be informed of our activities and have reduced price tickets to concerts.